-740 Field Visits As Part Of ADRA Efforts To Enhance Market Stability And Ensure Consumer Protection
+740 Field visits as part of ADRA efforts to enhance market stability and ensure consumer protection

-Abu Dhabi – 11 March 2026: The Abu Dhabi Registration Authority (ADRA), Abu Dhabi Department of Economic Development's (ADDED) arm to develop and regulate the business sector in the emirate, affirmed its efforts to enhance market stability and ensure the availability of high-quality goods and services at fair prices, aimed at supporting the national economy and protecting consumer rights.
+(MENAFN- Edelman) Abu Dhabi – 11 March 2026: The Abu Dhabi Registration Authority (ADRA), Abu Dhabi Department of Economic Developme’t’s (ADDED) arm to develop and regulate the business sector in the emirate, affirmed its efforts to enhance market stability and ensure the availability of high-quality goods and services at fair prices, aimed at supporting the national economy and protecting consumer rights.

 The authority explained that it continuously conducts monitoring campaigns and inspection visits of various establishments and markets to ensure compliance with approved regulations and to monitor any practices that may affect market equilibrium or consumers.